fat-fuzzy/rocks/apps/doc/src/assets/doc/blocks/README.md

 - solving state management in one place
 - solving style management in one place
-- developing and improving accessibility standards
+- implementing and improving accessibility standards
 - maintaining design choices as the application grows
 - establishing conventions
 - documenting usage in one place